mkalus/caddy_nobots_v2/README.md

 for example `bomb.gz` in the example below.
 Since this is a third party directive, you have to tell Caddy when to add the directive using the global `order` setting.
 A full example can be found in [Caddyfile](./Caddyfile).

-Then you can specify user agent either as strings or regular expressions.
+Then you can specify user agent either as strings, partial strings, or regular expressions.
 When using regular expressions you must add the `regexp` keyword in front of the regex.
+For partial expressions (which are a bit faster than regular expressions, you prepend the keyword `contains`).

 Caddyfile example: